Access the Recording: Strengthening Your Department Chair Playbook

 Planning for Rest and Recovery Webinar

-Watch the Recording: Planning for Rest and Recovery: An Agile End-of-Year Reflection Host:Rebecca Pope-Ruark, PhDDirector of the Faculty Professional DevelopmentGeorgia Institute of Technology Take a deliberate pause, recharge, and step into the new year with clarity, focus, and renewed energy.
+Watch the Recording: Planning for Rest and Recovery: An Agile End-of-Year Reflectionn Host:Rebecca Pope-Ruark, PhDDirector of the Faculty Professional DevelopmentGeorgia Institute of Technology Take a deliberate pause, recharge, and step into the new year with clarity, focus, and renewed energy.
 Have you had a year of intense teaching, research, service, meetings, and deadlines?
 It’s time to … Read more

 APLU Annual Meeting